pdxcat/puppet-module-singleton/README.md

 endeavour -- where "simple packages" are loosely defined as those which are too inconsequential to merit their own classes or modules.
-The `singleton_packages` function aims to detach inclusion of these kinds of trivial packages from the complexity of the Puppet DAG and eliminate the need to a-priori iterate the list of trivial packages that you might want to include (via means such as classes, virtual resources, or other contrivances), while simultaneously allowing for a small level of user-excersised power and control beyond global or function-wide default parameters.
+The `singleton_packages` function aims to detach inclusion of these kinds of trivial packages from the complexity of the Puppet DAG and eliminate the need to a-priori enumerate the entire list of trivial packages that you might want to include (via means such as classes, virtual resources, or other contrivances), while simultaneously allowing for a small level of user-excersised power and control beyond global or function-wide default parameters.